Table of Contents

 sum(rate(http_requests_total[1m]))

-Latency, which is another golden signal, can be also observed using metrics like "http_request_duration_seconds".
+Latency, which is another golden signal, can also be observed using metrics like "http_request_duration_seconds".
 Using PromQL, we can, for instance, get the percentage of requests that are complete within 400ms:

 sum(rate(http_request_duration_seconds_bucket{le="0.4"}[1m])) / sum(rate(http_request_duration_seconds_count[1m]))